SpencerPao/GANs_Artwork/README.md

 ```

 ### Notebook
 StyleGan2_ADA_Custom_Abstract.ipynb is the notebook where the work resides.
-This notebook is google collab oriented.
+This notebook is google colab oriented.
 It seems that you need more than 12GB of RAM that is allocated for the free version unfortunatley.

 ### Util folder
 Keeps all the preprocessing scripts for images

 ### Executables
 - clean_data.py converts and resizes specifically JPG images to PNG.
 Resized to (256,256,3)
+  - Use results of clean_data.py and send data to google colab in your drive.
+Directions on what to do next are noted in the StyleGan2_ADA_Custom_Abstract.ipynb notebook.